emin63/epython/README.md

 provided in the hope that it is still useful as is.
 Some useful features of epython include:

+1. Typing `C-c v` in a python buffer will let you set the `python-shell-virtualenv-root` variable.
+This will cause flycheck to see checkers in your virtual env, have run-python (which you can call via C-c r=) use your virtual env, and so on.
-1. Typing `C-.` will push a doctest line from your python buffer into the the python interpreter.
+2. Typing `C-.` will push a doctest line from your python buffer into the the python interpreter.
 The easiest way to see this is to do the following:
     1. Open a python file.